tavissiva/flask_workout_tracker/README.md

 # Flask Workout tracker
-  This is a Flask website which track the workout, exericse list for every user.
-The dashboard section contains all workout track for particular user.
+  This is a Flask website which track the User workout, exericse schedule.
-  The LogIn user first add their workout and they check the track history in dashboard.
+  The LoggedIn user add their workout and then check their track history in dashboard.

 ### Tags
   * `Flask Python`